-Melanie Bats works as a software developer at Obeo.
-In her daily work, she is mainly focused on the development of modeling tools with Sirius (UML Designer).
-In her free time she is interested in Arduino stuff and contributes some Eclipse plugins for cross compilation.
-She is also a free software activist who has organized and participated in free software events in the Toulouse area.
+Melanie Bats works as CTO at Obeo.
+In my daily work, I am mainly focused on managing the R&D team, creating products based on our own open source technologies.
+I am used to work in the development of modeling tools with Sirius like UML Designer.
+I am committer for the EEF and the Sirius projects.
+I am also involved in the Eclipse community as being the Eclipse Planning Council chair.
+I am also a free software activist who has organized and participated in free software events in the Toulouse area.

 Since 2002, I have accumulated specialized experience with Open Source communities.
 In 2010, I joined the Eclipse ecosystem when I became manager of OPEES, a European project whose key result is the creation of PolarSys, the Eclipse Working Group dedicated to Open Source tools for Embedded Systems.